 In March 2019, the FSB conducted a T2 handling qualities evaluation of revised FCC P11.1 software between the 737-800 and the 737-8.
 The FSB evaluation determined that the handling qualities between the 737-800 and the 737-8 validated the original T2 evaluation results conducted in August 2016.
-Subsequently in March 2019, the FSB conducted an additional T1 functional equivalence evaluation with the new FCC P12.1 software.
-This evaluation determined functional equivalence between FCC P11.1 and FCC P12.1 with regards to airplane handling qualities and pilot training.
+Subsequently in March 2019, the FSB conducted an additional T1 functional equivalence evaluation with the new FCC software version P12.1.
+This evaluation determined functional equivalence between FCC software versions P11.1 and P12.1 with regards to airplane handling qualities and pilot training.

-In September 2020, the FSB conducted Operational Evaluations of the updated 737-8 FCC 12.1.2 software, revised non-normal checklists (NNC), and all proposed pilot training in support of 737-8 and 737-9 design changes.
-The FSB determined the updated FCC 12.1.2 software is operationally suitable.
+In September 2020, the FSB conducted Operational Evaluations of the updated 737-8 FCC software version P12.1.2, revised non-normal checklists (NNC), and all proposed pilot training in support of 737-8 and 737-9 design changes.
+The FSB determined the updated FCC software version P12.1.2 is operationally suitable.
 Boeing 737 MAX Special Training for Flightcrews is specified in Appendix 7 of this FSBR.